postman721/Html-Gtk-Player/README.md

 #This is free software, and you are welcome to redistribute it under
 #GPL Version 2, June 1991″)

+v.0.3, a.k.a version 3, fixes HTML5 rendering issues and increases stability.

 Supports Dailymotion, Vimeo and Youtube playback.

 Dependencies: